babylonchain/btc-staker/docs/interacting-with-daemon.md

 }
 ```

-Note: You can also self delegate i.e. stake to your own validator.
+**Note**: You can self delegate i.e. stake to your own validator.
 Follow
 the [validator registration guide](https://github.com/babylonchain/btc-validator/blob/dev/docs/interacting-with-daemons.md#1-creating-a-btc-validator)
 to create and register a validator to Babylon.
 Once the validator is registered, you
 can use your validator BTC public key in the `--validator-pks` flag of the `stake`